CatalystPulse/heisenberg-retro/README.md

-# Heisenberg Theme for VS Code
+# Heisenberg_Retro Theme for VS Code

-A dark theme for Visual Studio Code based on the Heisenberg color scheme from Helix editor.
+A dark theme for Visual Studio Code based on the Heisenberg color theme from Helix editor.

 ![Theme Preview](preview.png)